hirosystems/stacks.js/docs/getting-started.md

 In addition to the post conditions itself, we can also specify a "mode" for the transaction to verify asset transfers.
 The mode can be either `Allow` or `Deny`.

-- `Allow` means that the transaction can transfer any asset, (assuming no conflicting post conditions).
+- `Allow` means that the transaction can transfer any asset (assuming no conflicting post conditions).
 - `Deny` means the transaction will fail if any asset transfers (not specified in the post conditions) are attempted.

 :::note
 In either case, all post conditions will still be checked.
-By default, transactions are set to `Deny` mode, for additional security.
+By default, transactions are set to `Deny` mode for additional security.
 :::

 ## Broadcasting